 Requirements for the admission to the Graduate Program of Mechanical Engineering:

 - A bachelor's degree in mechanical engineering, or a related field such as another engineering discipline, a physical science, or mathematics.

 - A grade average of at least B or equivalent in all engineering, mathematics and science courses.

 - Completion and submission of the Graduate Record Examination (GRE) General Test.

-- Students who indicate that their first or native language is not English are required to achieve a minimum TOEFL score of 85 for general admission and 90 for admission to a doctoral program and to be eligible for consideration for GA/TA support.
-Masters students that have completed a degree program from a U.S. institution may be eligible for a TOEFL waiver and need to request the waiver from our Graduate Program Director.
+- Students who indicate that their first or native language is not English are required to achieve a minimum TOEFL score of 85 for general admission and 90 for admission to the doctoral program and to be eligible for consideration for Teaching Assistant (TA) support.
 All PhD applicants with a TA stipend whose native language is not English must demonstrate a sufficient level of English-speaking proficiency (TOEFL Speaking score) and may be required to take ESL courses based on these measures.

 Visit SUNY Korea’s Admissions Website: